- Clery Act Information

-Oregon State University and the Department of Public Safety/Oregon State Police automatically implements response protocols based upon the current threat level at the national and local level to mitigate risk at this institution.
-These response protocols activate different levels of operational activities undertaken by the DPS/OSP to provide enhanced services to the community and to engage the community in a collaborative state of vigilance against threatening activities.
+Oregon State University, the Department of Public Safety and Oregon State Police automatically implement response protocols based upon the current threat level at the national and local level to mitigate risk at this institution.
+These response protocols activate different levels of operational activities undertaken by DPS/OSP to provide enhanced services to the community and to engage the community in a collaborative state of vigilance against threatening activities.

-The Department of Public Safety/Oregon State Police wants to make you aware of the impact that a heightened state of alert has to the campus community by providing general information about the institutional response the campus can expect and what is expected of community members during these uncertain times.
+The Department of Public Safety and Oregon State Police want to make you're aware of the impact that a heightened state of alert has to the campus community by providing general information about the institutional response the campus can expect and what is expected of community members during these uncertain times.

 Oregon State University has established the infrastructure necessary to implement the following steps to improve the state of preparedness during critical incidents that occur on campus:

-For the duration of any heightened threat condition, The Department of Public Safety/Oregon State Police will engage in the following activities on a daily basis to augment normal safety and security activities:
+For the duration of any heightened threat condition, The Department of Public Safety and Oregon State Police will engage in the following activities on a daily basis to augment normal safety and security activities: